 It is required that all IRS Tax Return Transcripts be received directly by the tax filer and for all tax transcripts to be submitted to the SUNY New Paltz Office of Financial Aid in one packet.
 Please note that the tax filer should sign the IRS tax return transcript at the bottom of the first page.

 Q) How long will it take for an IRS tax return transcript to be received in the mail?

 A) If successfully validated, tax filers can expect to receive a paper IRS Tax Return Transcript at the address included in their online or telephone request, within 5 to 10 days from the time the request was successfully transmitted to the IRS.
 For those using a paper request form (IRS Form 4506T-EZ), tax filers can expect to receive their transcript within 5 to 10 days from the time the IRS receives and processes their signed request.

-If you prefer to request your tax return transcript in person you may visit your local IRS office.
+If you need personal tax help in person you may also be able to visit your local IRS office.
 Need help locating your local office?
 Visit this site- Local IRS Taxpayer Assistance Center Contact Information for Face-to-face Tax Help.

 Q) How do tax filers with special tax filing circumstances complete verification?